MISSION AND GOALS

 Being Black in Canada was created to make up for the blatant lack of diversity and the lack of Black People in front and behind the camera in Canada.
 It gives a voice and a platform to creators who would not otherwise be seen or heard.
 The Foundation actively promotes equal opportunities for Black Filmmakers while fostering Diversity on our screens that unfortunately showcase content that is too white for a truly diverse society.

-In 2020, Being Black in Canada will allow 20 underserved emerging Black Filmmakers in Montreal, Toronto, and Halifax to create their first short documentaries.
-And in 2021, the program will also open in Ottawa, Calgary, and Vancouver to welcome and support 35 new Black artists each year.
+In 2021, Being Black in Canada allowed 35 underserved emerging Black Filmmakers in Montreal, Toronto, Halifax, Calgary, Ottawa and Vancouver to create their first short documentaries.
 The program provides FREE training, mentorship, professional equipment, editing studios, professional crews to assist them from beginning to the end of their filmmaking process.
-Then, we will premiere their films at the Toronto, Montreal, and Halifax Black Film Festivals, as well as elsewhere.
+Then, we will premiere their films at the Montreal, Toronto, Halifax, Calgary, Ottawa and Vancouver Black Film Festivals, as well as elsewhere.

 Created in Montréal in 2014, the series was held in 2019 in three cities in Canada: Montréal, Toronto & Halifax, in collaboration with the Montreal International Black Film Festival (MIBFF), the Toronto Black Film Festival (TBFF) & the Halifax Black Film Festival (HBFF).